howardzhg/howardzhg/index.md

 # HONORS AND AWARDS
 * Employee of the Year Award, Hainan Dingyue Culture media Co., Ltd. (2020, 2021 and 2022)
-* Outstanding Graduate of Hainan University, TOP 3%, Hainan University (06/2019)
+* Summa Cum Laude Graduate for Class of 2019 of Hainan University, TOP 3%, Hainan University (06/2019)
 * Outstanding Undergraduate Thesis (Design), TOP 3%, Hainan University (06/2019)
 * International 1st Prize (TOP 0.88%) in China Undergraduate Mathematical Contest in Modeling (CUMCM) (almost 110,000 participants) (11/2017)
 * Third-class Comprehensive Scholarship for the Academic Years (2015-2016, 2016-2017, and 2017-2018)